-Debt consolidation – A debt consolidation, traditionally, is when a lender loans you a sum of money to pay off all of your debt and then you make a single payment to them.
+Debt Consolidation – Traditionally, debt consolidation involves a lender providing you with a sum of money to pay off all your existing debts.
+You then make a single regular payment to them to repay their loan.
 When debt management companies talk about debt consolidation, though, they may be referencing one of several options:

-- A credit counselling program – you make a monthly payment to a credit counselling organization for a period of time until your debt is paid.
+- A credit counselling program wherein you make monthly payments to a credit counselling organization until your debt is paid;

-Licensed Insolvency Trustee – Licensed Insolvency Trustees (“LITs”) are licensed by the Office of the Superintendent of Bankruptcy and are officers of the court.
-They administer bankruptcies and consumer proposals.
-Collins Barrow Brown Inc. is a Licensed Insolvency Trustee firm, and includes experienced estate administrators, credit counsellors, in some cases accountants, etc.
+Licensed Insolvency Trustee – Licensed Insolvency Trustees are regulated and accredited by the federal government Office of the Superintendent of Bankruptcy.
+We are officers of the court, and we administer bankruptcies and consumer proposals.
+Collins Barrow Brown Inc. is a Licensed Insolvency Trustee firm, and includes experienced estate administrators, credit counsellors, and accountants.

-Mortgage brokers – are licensed to arrange and administer mortgages.
+Mortgage Brokers – Mortgage brokers are licensed to arrange and administer mortgages.

-Credit counselling companies – these are not-for-profit agencies that administer programs where your creditors agree to accept a lesser monthly payment over an extended period of time.
-These programs do not reduce your overall debt and have the same impact to credit as a consumer proposal or bankruptcy.
+Credit Counselling Companies – Credit counselling companies are typically not-for-profit agencies that administer a variety of programs wherein your creditors accept a lesser monthly payment over a longer period of time.
+These programs don’t reduce overall debt but do have the same impact on credit ratings as consumer proposals or bankruptcies do.

 Get Help Now